 | Cultivar Origin | Selected from the collections of The Morton Arboretum of Lisle, Illinois, (USA).
 Grown from seed collected in Iroquois County Conservation Area, near the Illinois/Indiana border.
 A Chicago Land introduction. |

-| Author's Notes | The fall color of this plant is amazing. |
+| Author's Notes | I have seen this plant on many occasions, and the fall color of this plant is amazing. |

 | Notes & Reference | Chicago Land Plant Release Bulletin #13 |